Brian McDonald (Gaelic footballer)

-Brian "Beano" McDonald (born 7 June 1980) is a Gaelic football and former player for Laois.
+Brian "Beano" McDonald (born 7 June 1980) is a Gaelic footballer and former player for Laois.
 He resides in Killeen, County Laois, his club is Arles–Killeen.

 Known as "Beano", McDonald was one of the top scorers in 2003 All-Ireland Senior Football Championship.
 He represented Ireland in the 2003 International Rules Series.
 He scored both goals and overs to win against Australia but Ireland ultimately lost the Series that year.

 In 2021 Billy Sheehan chose him as a Laois senior football selector.

 Career

 Brian has been a fan and fellow player favourite over the years both on and off the pitch, mentioned time and time again as a player with legendary status.